Webhook Payload Reference

 X-Conduit-Signature: sha256=<hex-encoded-digest>

 The signature is an HMAC-SHA256 of the raw request body bytes, keyed with the webhook secret.
-Verify it before processing the payload:
+Verify it before you process the payload:

 import hmac